-It’s no wonder then that with the average smartphone-wielding person taking 3 photos a day (not including those that are sent to us), that we are suffering from photo overwhelm.
+It’s no wonder then that with the average smartphone-wielding person taking 3 photos a day.
+That we are suffering from photo overwhelm.

 Over the years, Jane, like the rest of us, has added her pictures to dated folders and worried about it later.
-The problem with not filing your photographs in a logical way, is that it is almost impossible to find that picture you want for the perfect photo gift, house warming present or birthday card quickly.
+The problem with not filing your photographs in a logical way.
+It is almost impossible to find that picture you want for the perfect photo gift, house warming present or birthday card quickly.
 It also means that we are less likely to rediscover those moments we thought were worth capturing in the first place!

-Once Jane and I were on the call, she showed me her current process for managing pictures, first on her tablet and then on her computer.
+Once Jane and I were on the call, she showed me her current process for managing pictures.
+First on her tablet and then on her computer.
 She knew exactly what she wanted and she had figured out some workarounds but as she told me, there must be a more straightforward way.
-Here at Tech Relief If you ever catch yourself saying that sentence, then we are confident that there is likely a more straightforward method but, sometimes, you have to hunt for it.
-We know that this can be difficult either because you do not know exactly what you are looking for or because frankly, you have had enough.
-That is why we not only give you a solution to your problem but we also work with you to highlight other possible shortcuts to make your life easier.
+Here at Tech Relief If you ever catch yourself saying that sentence.
+Then we are confident that there is likely a more straightforward method but, sometimes, you have to hunt for it.
+We know that this can be difficult.
+Because you do not know exactly what you are looking for or because frankly, you have had enough.
+That is why we not only give you a solution to your problem.
+But we also work with you to highlight other possible shortcuts to make your life easier.
 In you haven’t discovered them yet, shortcuts are a great way to do repetitive computer tasks quickly, like copy and pasting, or switching windows.
 My co-founder, Jude, has written a great introduction to shortcuts, do check it out!

 The problem with not filing your photographs in a logical way, is that it is almost impossible to find that picture you wanted…It also means that we are less likely to rediscover those moments we thought were worth capturing in the first place!

-If you’d help organising your photos or files, or any other computer task that you’re getting stuck with, just book in a call with one of our expert UK-based tech advisors who will be more than happy to help.
+If you’d help organising your photos or files, or any other computer task that you’re getting stuck with, just book in a call with one of our expert UK-based computer support advisors who will be more than happy to help.